Why Are Hobbies Important in Children’s Learning and Development

 From a Hobby To A Money-Making Career

-What’s common to Facebook founder Mark Zuckerberg, founders of Harley-Davidson motorcycle company, funder of sportswear company Under Armour Kevin Plank, Microsoft founder Bill Gates?
+What’s common to Facebook founder Mark Zuckerberg, founders of Harley-Davidson motorcycle company, funder of sportswear company Under Armour Kevin Plank, Microsoft founder Bill Gates? hobbies for kids are important.
 All these people turned their hobby into a multimillion-dollar business.
 How about Michael Jackson?
-He turned his passion for music and became the world’s most loved musician.
+He turned his passion into music and became the world’s most loved musician.
 How about Peter Jackson?
-This famous New Zealand-based director of Lord of the Rings trilogy took his love for the camera into a passion.
-Take a look at this list, which gives out a list of people that turned their hobbies into a business.
+This famous New Zealand-based director of the Lord of the Rings trilogy took his love for the camera into a passion.
+Take a look at this list, which gives out a list of people that turned their hobbies for kids into a business.

 All the people that have followed their interests and converted into a passion have earned well.

 It’s not always that a child has to become what he has studied.
 It’s true that an engineering graduate will always look forward to a career in engineering but can you stop him from becoming a journalist?
 If your child has been passionate about writing or singing or even business, can you stop him from becoming one?
 You can’t.
 Rather you must support their decision to take up something they like.

 As we have mentioned here, hobbies can be a great and perfect start to something much bigger.
 For example, your child likes animals.
 He gathers more knowledge about animals from the internet, TV, and books.
 Over time he will get more interested in biology and maybe make a career in medicine as a doctor, veterinarian, researcher, or even scientist.

 Hobbies help children learn skills that will be useful at all stages of life- right from kindergarten to professional life and everything in between, in dealing with everyday situations.
 For example, when children use art to express themselves such as paint, draw, or write, they are extremely creative, and this has a positive effect on their lives.
 They are also able to express themselves very well at a later stage.